Schiiss/blog/_posts/2024-05-01-monitoring-genai-apps-with-langsmith.md

 Having a look at the trace I can see a few things:

-1. There is no reference to what I would expect an LLM agent that has read the documentation to say.
-No reference to datasets for example.
+1. There is no reference to information from the LangSmith documentation.
+Ie: 'Tags are collections of strings that can be attached to runs'
 2. No tool was selected.
-In other words, the agent decided not to use the Bing Search tool or the search_langsmith_docs tool and come up with an answer purely based on the data it was trained on.
+In other words, the agent decided not to use the web_search tool or the search_langsmith_docs tool and come up with an answer purely based on the data it was trained on.

 ![No_Tool_Selected](/blog/assets/images/blog_images/monitoring-genai-apps-with-langsmith/no_tool_selected.png)